gmferise/gvz-database/README.md

 You should also have:
 * A Client ID with it's JavaScript Origin URI set to whatever website will be hosting your app.
 (Mine is `https://gmferise.github.io`)
-* An API Key that is (preferrably) restricted to the Sheets and Drive APIs and your website.
+* An API Key that is (preferrably) restricted to the Sheets and Drive APIs and with a website restriction set.
 (Mine is `https://gmferise.github.io/*` for this one)

 ### GVZ Console Logging